fortun3-guru/project-info/README.md

 - A Relayer is triggered to mint a Destiny NFT

-- The NFTMinter Contract mints the NFT and sends it to the user’s wallet
+- The NFTMinter Contract mints the NFT and sends it to the user's wallet

 ### Output